JoanneHing/HeyGenModule/README.md

     Replace `ACTUAL_AVATAR_ID` with actual IDs from your HeyGen account.
 If it is not set, the default avatar_id would be chosen.

     Upon successful creation, the backend will return a `local_session_id` (or `session_id`).
+    The browser should be auto opened.
+Or else, move to step 2.

 2.  **View the Streaming Avatar:**